uber-go/guide/style.md

 <tr><td>

-The footprint of `m` is not well-understood at initialization time, and multiple allocations may take place as part of adding elements.
+The footprint of `m` is not well-understood at initialization time, and allocations are deferred until elements are added.

 </td><td>

-The footprint of `m` is better understood at initialization time, and fewer allocations are incurred when adding within its capacity.
+The footprint of `m` is better understood at initialization time, and allocations occur up front.

 </td></tr>
 </tbody></table>